Campbell-Muscle-Lab/GelBox/docs/pages/troubleshooting/troubleshooting.md

 <video src="media/draw_fitting.mp4" controls="controls" style="max-width: 730px;"></video>

 The first couple of iterations show that the application does not accurately predict the peak locations.
 Click the Fitting Parameters in the Fitting panel for the starting parameter estimates.
-Although the peak locations are roughly around 41 and 73 for band 1 and band 2, only the peak location of band 1 is correctly estimated.
+Although the peak locations are roughly around 60 and 90 for band 1 and band 2, both peaks are wrongly estimated.

 <a href="media/change_parameters.png" target="_blank">![Change parameters](media/change_parameters.png)</a>

-Change the peak location of band 2 to 73 and click the Update Fitting button.
+Change the peak location of band 1 to 60 and click the Update Fitting button.

 <a href="media/parameters_changed.png" target="_blank">![Parameters changed](media/parameters_changed.png)</a>